 IOLTA Account: The Complete Guide for Law Firms

 I've reconciled hundreds of IOLTA accounts over the past decade.
-Most compliance failures don't stem from intentional misconduct.
-They stem from attorneys who were never taught trust accounting in law school, handed a checkbook, and expected to figure it out.
+Most compliance failures aren't intentional misconduct.
+They're attorneys who were never taught trust accounting in law school, handed a checkbook, and expected to figure it out.
 This guide covers what bar associations assume you already know.

 What Does IOLTA Stand For?